State and Local Policy Database

 Water Plant Efficiency and Self-Generation

 Aurora Water has studied energy efficiency measures for many years.
 In 2011, a formal Energy Master Plan study was commissioned to identify cost-effective energy saving measures for AW’s facilities.
 Among the desired outcomes of the study was to establish a baseline carbon footprint and a methodology for long term measurement and tracking and to evaluate the potential for renewable energy and energy recovery.
 The Energy Master Plan study identified multiple programs and projects that have been implemented over a multiyear timespan.
 These projects include increased pump motor efficiency and replacement with more efficient parts, pump automation, major lighting upgrades, and creation of a power monitoring dashboard across all systems city-wide, along with facility-specific upgrades and installations.
-The Energy Master Plan continues to be updated and implemented, with a proposal for installation of 1,440 kW of solar panels over a buried finished water reservoir in 2020-21.

 Metro Wastewater Reclamation District, which treats Aurora's sewage, uses methane gas from the solid digestion processed as fuel to make enough electricity to power almost 5,000 homes.

-Last Updated: July 2021
+Last Updated: September 2023

 Local Government Score:

-0 out of 10 points
+1 out of 25 points

 Local Government Climate and Energy Goals List All